trimstray/the-practical-linux-hardening-guide/README.md

 Making major changes to the direction of your systems can be risky.

-The basic rule of system hardening that reasonable admins actually use is:
+The most important rule of system hardening that reasonable admins actually use is:

-  > **`A production environment is the real instance of the application so all your changes make on the dev/test before production!`**
+  > **`A production environment is the real instance of the app so all your changes make on the dev/test!`**

 The second important rule is:

   > **`Don’t do anything that will affect the availability of the service or your system.`**

-The third rule is:
+And the third rule is:

   > **`Make backup of entire virtual machines and important components in the middle of them.`**